 Performing!
 Often as I do a curtain call I’m thinking ‘I can’t believe this is my job!’
 It is such a privilege to be able to do what you love most in the world as a profession.

 If you could adapt one work into a ballet what would it be?

 It would have to be Amélie.
 I once had a stroke of inspiration as I listened to Yann Tiersen’s soundtrack and thought what a beautiful ballet it would make; it also happens to be one of my favourite films.
 Madame Bovary and Great Expectations would also translate very well.

 My move to Yorkshire coincided with the beginning of an ongoing Brontë infatuation.
 Jane Eyre might just top the list.

 Anything homemade and favourful - a challenge on tour but well worth the effort!
 Vegetables are always the star of the show.

 How do you like to relax?

 My go to escape is within the pages of a good book.
-Less accessible but definitely the most restorative form of relaxation is to be outdoors with only the lake, trees and sky in sight.
-Friends, family and a beautiful meal also do the trick.
+Also with a cup (or three!) of tea.
+A walk on the moors is a Sunday favourite.
+Friends, family and a beautiful shared meal also do the trick.